-Where Concrete Roadside Barrier is required by Exhibit 4a, design the barrier/wall for a Test Level 4 impact and provide a Test Level 4 barrier with a traffic face that is a minimum of 46 inches in height, measured from top of pavement to top of traffic face, and that has a constant 9.1 degree (1H: 6.25V) slope away from traffic a vertical or near-vertical face that matches the shape of the SCDOT MASH compliant bridge barrier, except for the difference in height from 42 inches to 46 inches.
+Where Concrete Roadside Barrier is required by Exhibit 4a, design the barrier/wall for a Test Level 4 impact and provide a Test Level 4 barrier with a traffic face that is a minimum of 46 inches in height, measured from top of pavement to top of traffic face, and that has a vertical or near-vertical face that matches the shape of the SCDOT MASH compliant bridge barrier, except for the difference in height from 42 inches to 46 inches.
 For interface with bridge barriers, transition the 4" height difference with a 6H:1V taper.
-A vertical face may be used as necessary when protecting or accommodating a structure.
-These requirements applyies to both sides of the wall.
+These requirements apply to both sides of the wall.